plexe-ai/smolmodels/README.md

 # smolmodels 🤖✨

-Build specialized ML models using natural language specifications.
+Build specialized ML models using natural language.

 ## What is smolmodels?